json-schema-org/blog/pages/posts/validating-openapi-and-json-schema.md

 possible.
 The `$schema` keyword sets the dialect for the schema, but `$schema` is only allowed at the root of the document it appears in.
 That's why we also need to include the `$id` keyword.
-The `$id` keyword effectively makes that schema a separate document with it's own identifier and that location as the root.
+The `$id` keyword effectively makes that schema a separate document with its own identifier and that location as the root.
 It's an independent document embedded inside the OpenAPI 3.1 document.
 You can think of it like an iframe in HTML.